10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. The application should have a coherent design and appear clean and easy to understand.

 1. Responsive CSS is required with at least one breakpoint.

+1. The frontend application should be successfully deployed to the web using netlify.com.
+To enable page refreshing, you will need to add an extra file called \_redirects.
+Please take a look at the [Netlify Deployment Resources](https://github.com/10-3-pursuit/10-3-resources/blob/main/netlify-deployment.md) for the solution, explanation and resources.

 #### View Requirements